Hatemoji: A Test Suite and Adversarially-Generated Dataset for Benchmarking and Detecting Emoji-based Hate: Building Better Models with HatemojiBuild

-\paragraph{Model Implementation} For our first round of data generation (R5) the target model is \textbf{R5-T}, the DeBERTa model released by \citet{Ma2021}, which was trained on the dynamically-generated dataset from \citet{Vidgen2021} as well as 468,928 entries compiled from 11 English-language hate speech datasets.
-This model has been shown to perform well on text-only hate, but has seen limited emoji in training.
-At the end of each round, the data for that round is assigned a 80:10:10 train/dev/test split.
-The train split is then upsampled to improve performance with increments of $1,5,10,100$, with the optimum upsampling taken forward to all subsequent rounds.
-The target model is then re-trained on the training data from all prior rounds as well as the current round.\footnote{For further details of model training, see \cref{appendix:B_model_training}.} We evaluate models and upsampling ratios at the end of each round by weighted accuracy with 50\% weight on the test sets from all prior rounds and 50\% weight on current round test set.
-We use weighted accuracy so that we can assess performance against the latest (emoji-specific and most-adversarial) round without risking overfitting and reducing performance on the previous test sets.
+\paragraph{Model Implementation} Our work follows directly from \citet{vidgenLearningWorst2021}, who collect four rounds (R1--4) of dynamically-generated textual data as well as 468,928 entries compiled from 11 English-language hate speech datasets (R0).
+Our rounds of data collection are referred to as R5--7.
+At the end of each round, the data for that round is assigned a 80/10/10 train/dev/test split.
+The test split is never used for any future training.
+The train split is upsampled to improve performance with multipliers of $1,5,10,100$, with the optimum ratio taken forward to subsequent rounds.
+The target model is then re-trained on the training data from all prior rounds as well as the current round.
+For R5 data collection, the target model (R5-T) is the DeBERTa model released by \citet{maDynaboardEvaluationAsAService2021}, trained on R0--R4 from \citet{vidgenLearningWorst2021}.
+This model performs well on text-only hate, but has seen limited emoji in training.
+For subsequent target models, we evaluate two architectures: DeBERTA \cite{heDeBERTaDecodingenhanced2021} and BERTweet \cite{nguyenBERTweetPretrained2020}.\footnote{For further details of model training, selection and emoji encodings see \cref{appendix:B_model_training}.}

+We select the best models and upsampling ratios at the end of each round.
+The criteria to select the best model must satisfy two requirements: (1) the target model must still perform well on prior rounds of text-based examples because emoji-based hate represents just one construction of textual hate, and (2) the target model must successfully handle the most recent round data because iterative data collection produces more challenging examples in successive rounds.
+To balance these requirements, we use a weighted accuracy metric with 50\% weight on the test sets from all prior rounds and 50\% weight on the current round test set, which enforces a recency-based discount factor \cite{kielaDynabenchRethinking2021}.
+This ensures we can assess performance against the latest (emoji-specific and most-adversarial) round without overfitting and reducing performance on the previous test sets.